Skip to content

 Overview

 Rompy provides model-specific implementations for various ocean, wave, and hydrodynamic models.
 Each model implementation includes configuration classes, grid definitions, data handling, and execution backends.
-For basic concepts about models, see the User Guide.
+For basic concepts about models, see the Getting Started Guide.

 Supported Models

-• SWAN Guide - Spectral Wave Nearshore model
+• SWAN: Spectral Wave Nearshore model (install with pip install rompy-swan)

-• SCHISM Guide - Semi-implicit Cross-scale Hydroscience Integrated Modeling System
+• SCHISM: Semi-implicit Cross-scale Hydroscience Integrated Modeling System (install with pip install rompy-schism)

 Model Architecture